Paul Archer - photo Paul Archer - poet, translator

 This is one of the reasons for the appeal of this music today.
 It has the feeling of 'pure music', stripped back to its bones without the lushness of later sonorities as produced for example by the piano, the full orchestra or the engineered mixing of pop music.

 Similarly the lyrics that inspired this music had to have an immediate impact on listeners.
 As you will see from the lyrics selected below, the texts seek to immediately transport the audience into a state of heightened emotion while evoking the rapture and vicissitudes of life and love.
 The power of language is surely one of the most valuable assets that humankind has developed and its force is harnessed most intensely by the best poets.
 This was understood at the time, and one of the greatest of Renaissance composers, Monteverdi, is often quoted as saying that the music should be the servant of the words.
 Yet if the words are in a foreign tongue, the listener can be left without the full experience that a performance of these songs could provide.
-Where translations exist, and this is by no means always the case with these lyrics, they can in places be wooden or have vague obscurities that prevent them from making much sense.
+Where translations exist, and this is by no means always the case with these texts, they can in places be wooden or have vague obscurities that prevent them from making much sense.
 The art of translation is of course a balancing act between staying faithful to the original's tone and sense and its rendering in natural language; I hope that I have kept on the right side of this balance more often than not in the translations that follow below.

 The translations are under copyright which means that reproduction is expressly forbidden unless permission from the author has been first obtained and the work is attributed to him.
 This is also a matter of courtesy.
 Please contact Paul Archer regarding how you wish to use the work; permission will usually be granted.